hamikm/NetworkSimulator/README.md

 * *flows*, which represents data transfers
 * *packets*, which do not have a payload size, but not an actual payload

 Hosts partition data flows into packets, which are enqueued onto links, which pass them to routers, which forward them to the flow's destination.
 As such error correction techniques, such as parity bits and checksums, are not simulated.
 Destinations receive packets and acknowledge them.
-Users choose which protocol to transfer flows with.
+Users specify with which protocol to transfer flows in the input file.
 This simulation supports TCP Tahoe and TCP-FAST.
-Routers periodically update their routing table by running the Bellman-Ford algorithmon the network.
-Routing table update occur within the simulation.
-In other works, routing packets use to find routers must wait to be transfered as would flow and ack packets.
+Routers periodically update their routing tables by running the Bellman-Ford algorithm on the network.
+Routing table updates occur within the simulation.
+In other words, packets used in router discovery events must wait to be transferred through the links as would flow and ack packets.

 ### Architecture